nus-cs2103-AY1718S1/addressbook-level4/collated/main/junyango.md

     }

     /**
-     * Replaces the person {@code target} in the list with {@code editedEvent}.
+     * Replaces the event {@code target} in the list with {@code editedEvent}.
      *
-     * @throws DuplicateEventException if the replacement is equivalent to another existing person in the list.
+     * @throws DuplicateEventException if the replacement is equivalent to another existing event in the list.
-     * @throws PersonNotFoundException  if {@code target} could not be found in the list.
+     * @throws EventNotFoundException  if {@code target} could not be found in the list.
      */
     public void setEvent(ReadOnlyEvent target, ReadOnlyEvent editedEvent) throws DuplicateEventException, EventNotFoundException {